erf/error_or/README.md

 or `error`.

 Check `hasError` or `hasValue`, before calling `error` or `value`.
-If either is called without the proper check, a `TypeError` is thrown.
+If either is called without the proper check, a `ErrorOrTypeError` is thrown.

 ## Usage